 The court appearance comes after human remains were found in Forest Town last month.
 Police believe William and Patricia Wycherley were shot and then buried in a back garden.

 Susan Patricia Edwards and her husband Christopher John Edwards appeared at Nottingham Magistrates Court on Saturday.

-A man and a woman have been remanded in custody after appearing in court charged with murdering a Mansfield couple in 1998.
+A man and woman have been remanded in custody after appearing at Nottingham Magistrates' Court charged with murder.